Skip to Content

 Brighton State Park is a remote park nestled along the shores of both Spectacle and Island Ponds in the Northeast Kingdom.

-Here the eastern hardwood forest begins transitioning to the boreal forest, which is made up primarily of cold-hardy evergreens.
+Here, the eastern hardwood forest begins transitioning to the boreal forest, which is primarily made up of cold-hardy evergreens.
 Wild streams cut through the forests, and clear mountain lakes and boggy wetlands dot the landscape.

 This is the wildest and most remote part of Vermont.
 The uninterrupted tracts of forest make it the perfect habitat for moose, as well as Canada lynx, snowshoe hare, the endangered spruce grouse, and hundreds of songbird species.